 You could be eligible for substantial compensation if you have suffered a spinal cord injury due to someone else’s negligence.
 These injuries can result in permanent trauma and the complete upheaval of your life.
 But with the help of a knowledgeable lawyer, you can file a spinal cord injury claim and demand money for your losses.
-At The Bruner Law Firm, we’re dedicated to helping folks like you throughout Santa Rosa Beach and surrounding areas, regardless of the severity or complexity of their injury cases.
+At The Bruner Law Firm, our attorneys are dedicated to helping folks like you throughout Santa Rosa Beach and surrounding areas, regardless of the severity or complexity of their injury cases.

 Causes of Spinal Cord Injuries